Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/api_intro/api_commands.md

 ---

-    title: REST API operations
+    title: "REST API operations"
-    linkTitle: REST API operations
+    linkTitle: "REST API operations"
     weight: 330

----
-This page provides information about Transfer CFT REST API, and examples of how you can use these REST API to simplify business needs.
+---This page provides information about Transfer CFT REST API, and examples of how you can use these REST API to simplify business needs.

 ## About the requests